joergschultzelutter/core-aprs-client/docs/coreaprssclient_class.md

 ## `dryrun_testcall` class method

 This class method can be used for offline testing.
-There will be no data exchange between APRS-IS and the bot.
+There will be no data exchange between [APRS-IS](https://aprs-is.net/) and the bot.

 Note that this class method will not generate actual APRS response messages but rather generates the outgoing message and splits it up into 1..n message chunks of up to 67 bytes in length.

 Dryrun code example:

     from CoreAprsClient import CoreAprsClient
+    from input_parser import parse_input_message
+    from output_generator import generate_output_message

     # Create the CoreAprsClient object.
 Supply the
     # following parameters: